BIRD CITY STILLWATER

 Use native plants in your landscaping.
 Consider replacing some of the lawn turf with “bee lawn” plantings.
 Create a “layered” landscape—canopy trees, shrubs, grasses which provide food and shelter for birds.
 If you can, let dead trees stand as they provide protection and lots of insects for food.
 Brush piles may look messy, but they are great hiding places for birds.
 Instead of clearing the garden in the fall, wait until mid-May as plant debris provides food and nesting materials for beneficial insects and birds.

-Source: The American Bird Conservancy (ABCbirds.com) and Wild Ones and Audubon (mn.audubon.org)
+Source: The American Bird Conservancy (ABCbirds.org) and Wild Ones and Audubon (mn.audubon.org)

 LIGHTS OUT RESEARCH